alextorrer/HCI-2021/Documents/Log.md

 # Team Log

+## 10-05-2021 | Personas
+We've decided to create 3 personas: Student, Sponsor and Staff.
+We won't cover to much on the Student and the Staff but we will try to get a deeper insight of the Sponsor Persona in order to find motivational characteristics.

 ## 05-05-2021 | Current progress
 We have defined our project plan and we are taking an UCD approach for this.
 We took a process from a company and we adapted it for our project.
 The roles, responsabilities, artifacts, contribution metrics are now established.